-- In connection with the spin, FTAI Infrastructure is expected to raise approximately \$500.0 million of debt financing in the Proposed Debt Financing (as defined below) and up to \$300.0 million of preferred equity financing (consisting of Series A Senior Preferred Stock (the "Series A Preferred Stock") and Warrants (as defined below)), or a combination thereof, the proceeds of which will be paid to FTAI in connection with the spin-off (the "New Financing"); - Fortress Worldwide Transportation and Infrastructure General Partnership (the "Partnership") will establish the desired parent holding entity for the Infrastructure Subsidiaries.
-To accomplish this, among other transactions: - FTAI Infrastructure will convert into a Delaware corporation, FTAI Infrastructure Inc.; and - ° The Partnership will contribute the Infrastructure Subsidiaries to FTAI Infrastructure; - The Partnership will distribute 100% of the shares of FTAI Infrastructure to FTAI and Fortress Transportation and Infrastructure Master GP LLC (the "Master GP") pro rata in accordance with FTAI's and the Master GP's interests in the Partnership, and FTAI will distribute to FTAI shareholders one share of FTAI Infrastructure per share of FTAI, representing FTAI's entire interest in FTAI Infrastructure.

-Following the separation, FTAI shareholders will own approximately 99.99% of FTAI Infrastructure and the Master GP will hold approximately 0.01% of FTAI Infrastructure, and the Master GP will not have any further rights to any additional economics of FTAI Infrastructure, other than the shares it will own following the spin-off; and

-• Following the separation, FTAI will continue to remain obligated under its existing debt agreements, which includes 6.50% senior notes due 2025, 9.75% senior notes due 2027, 5.50% senior notes due 2028, and a revolving credit agreement, and will retain the Aviation Subsidiaries; and FTAI Infrastructure will hold the Infrastructure Subsidiaries.
+• In connection with the spin-off, FTAI Infrastructure expects to raise approximately \$450.0 million of debt financing from the issuance of 10.5% Senior Secured Notes due 2027 (the "Notes") and \$300.0 million of preferred equity financing (consisting of Series A Senior Preferred Stock (the "Series A Preferred Stock") and Warrants (as defined below)), the net proceeds of which will be paid to FTAI in connection with the spin-off (the "New Financing");

+- Fortress Worldwide Transportation and Infrastructure General Partnership (the "Partnership") will establish the desired parent holding entity for the Infrastructure Subsidiaries.
+To accomplish this, among other transactions: - ° FTAI Infrastructure will convert into a Delaware corporation, FTAI Infrastructure Inc.; and - The Partnership will contribute the Infrastructure Subsidiaries to FTAI Infrastructure; - The Partnership will distribute 100% of the shares of FTAI Infrastructure to FTAI and Fortress Transportation and Infrastructure Master GP LLC (the "Master GP") pro rata in accordance with FTAI's and the Master GP's interests in the Partnership, and FTAI will distribute to FTAI shareholders one share of FTAI Infrastructure per share of FTAI, representing FTAI's entire interest in FTAI Infrastructure.
+Following the separation, FTAI shareholders will own approximately 99.99% of FTAI Infrastructure and the Master GP will hold approximately 0.01% of FTAI Infrastructure, and the Master GP will not have any further rights to any additional economics of FTAI Infrastructure, other than the shares it will own following the spin-off; and - Following the separation, FTAI will continue to remain obligated under its existing debt agreements, which includes 6.50% senior notes due 2025, 9.75% senior notes due 2027, 5.50% senior notes due 2028, and a revolving credit agreement, and will retain the Aviation Subsidiaries; and FTAI Infrastructure will hold the Infrastructure Subsidiaries.